awinograd/jquery-carousel/README.md

 There are some options that you can use to change some behaviors.

 ```
+$(element_containing_carousel_members).Carousel({
+  duration: integer   // defaults to 150.
+Duration of the scrolling animation in milliseconds
-  direction: 1/-1    // defaults to 1. -1 will change the directions which the arrows scroll the carousel
+  direction: 1/-1,    // defaults to 1. -1 will change the directions which the arrows scroll the carousel
-  outerClass: string // defaults to ''.
+  outerClass: string, // defaults to ''.
 Adds a class to the outer element that wraps around the element on which Carousel() is called
-  bounce: true/false // defaults to true. en/disables the bouncy effect if user tries to scroll past an end
+  bounce: true/false, // defaults to true. en/disables the bouncy effect if user tries to scroll past an end
   wrap: true/false    // defaults to false. en/disables wrap behavior (scrolling past one end jumps to the other, overrides 'bounce')
+  });
 ```

 I hope you enjoy using my plugin!
 Shoot me a message if you're using/enjoying it.
 And feel free to fork / suggest changes!